VfB

 while numerous corners put the squeeze on the Köln side, who were defending

 with all hands to the pump.
+In the

-second minute of stoppage time, VfB lost the ball and Modeste broke away at
+second minute of stoppage time, VfB lost the ball, and Modeste broke away at

 pace and into the clear.
-As he got into the penalty area he slid the ball
+As he got into the penalty area, he slid the ball

 sideways for substitute Yūya Ōsako to roll the ball into an empty net.

-By now I was
+By now, I was

 and ironic smiles by the bloke next to me.
 The visiting fans couldn’t believe

-cue for me to be off and running as fast as I could in my hurting feet caused
+it.
+Talk about a smash-and-grab raid!
+It was the cue for me to be off and running as fast as I could in my hurting feet, caused by a new pair of trainers.

 changed at Mercedesstraße for a service under the bridge to Wilhelmsplatz in

 the centre of Bad Cannstatt.
+After

 sport and serving the lovely Schwaben Bräu.
 I had a nice chat with some locals.

-Pfiff as my next port of call attracted by the cheap offer of Paulaner beer.
+Rangers won.
+Time for more beer!
+I selected Gaststätte Pfiff as my next port of call, attracted by the cheap offer of Paulaner beer.

 The dreary dark bar served me a large Hefe-Weissbier.
 It was on to the lively